HMS Punjabi: Description

 The primary armament of the Tribal-class destroyers was eight quick-firing (QF) 4.7-inch (120 mm) Mark XII guns in four superfiring twin-gun mounts, one pair each fore and aft of the superstructure, designated 'A', 'B', 'X', and 'Y' from front to rear.
 The mounts had a maximum elevation of 40°.
 For anti-aircraft (AA) defence, they carried a single quadruple mount for the 40 mm QF two-pounder Mk II "pom-pom" gun and two quadruple mounts for the 0.5-inch (12.7 mm) Mark III machine gun.

-Low-angle fire for the main guns was controlled by the director-control tower (DCT) on the bridge roof that fed data acquired by it and the 12 ft rangefinder on the Mk II Rangefinder/Director directly aft of the DCT to an analogue mechanical computer, the Mk I Admiralty Fire Control Clock.
+Low-angle fire for the main guns was controlled by the director-control tower (DCT) on the bridge roof that fed data from it and the 12 ft rangefinder on the Mk II Rangefinder/Director aft of the DCT to an analogue mechanical computer, the Mk I Admiralty Fire Control Clock.
 Anti-aircraft fire for the main guns was controlled by the Rangefinder/Director which sent data to the mechanical Fuze Keeping Clock.

-The ships were fitted with a single above-water quadruple mount for 21 in torpedoes.
-The Tribals were not intended as anti-submarine ships, but they were provided with ASDIC, one depth charge rack and two throwers for self-defence, although the throwers were not mounted in all ships; Twenty depth charges was the peacetime allotment, but this increased to 30 during wartime.
+The ships were fitted with a quadruple deck-mounted 21 in launcher.
+Although not anti-submarine ships, they had ASDIC, one depth charge rack and two throwers, though throwers were not mounted in all ships.
+The twenty depth charges were increased to 30 during wartime.

 Wartime modifications

-Heavy losses to German air attack during the Norwegian Campaign demonstrated the ineffectiveness of the Tribals' anti-aircraft suite and the RN decided in May 1940 to replace 'X' mount with two QF 4 in Mark XVI dual-purpose guns in a twin-gun mount.
-To better control the guns, the existing rangefinder/director was modified to accept a Type 285 gunnery radar as they became available.
-The number of depth charges was increased to 46 early in the war, and still more were added later.
+Many losses to German air attack during the Norwegian Campaign demonstrated the ineffectiveness of the Tribals' anti-aircraft suite and the Navy decided in May 1940 to replace 'X' mount with two QF 4 in Mark XVI dual-purpose guns in a twin-gun mount.
+To better control the guns, the rangefinder/director was modified to accept a Type 285 gunnery radar as they became available.
+The number of depth charges was increased to 46 early in the war and more were added later.
 To increase the firing arcs of the AA guns, the rear funnel was shortened and the mainmast was reduced to a short pole mast.